Ronaldal/TCP/README.md

 -Test Functionality: Validate the server's responses and behavior across different scenarios, facilitating thorough testing and debugging.
 -Debugging Support: Leverage Postman's debugging features to diagnose issues and fine-tune the server's functionality for optimal performance.

-##How to Get Started:
+## How to Get Started:
--Clone the Repository: Start by cloning the repository containing the server implementation and Postman collection to your local environment.
+- Clone the Repository: Start by cloning the repository containing the server implementation and Postman collection to your local environment.
--Build the Server: Follow the provided instructions to build the server from the source code.
+- Build the Server: Follow the provided instructions to build the server from the source code.
 Ensure all dependencies are properly installed.
--Launch the Server: Run the server executable, specifying any required parameters or configuration options as needed.
+- Launch the Server: Run the server executable, specifying any required parameters or configuration options as needed.
--Utilize Postman: Import the included Postman collection into your Postman workspace.
+- Utilize Postman: Import the included Postman collection into your Postman workspace.
 From there, you can begin sending requests to the server and exploring its capabilities.